-Note: We do reduce the copayments and/or coinsurance for prescription drugs for members and dependents enrolled in Medicare Part B as their primary coverage.
-Also, all Plan benefit limitations and exclusions still apply.
+Note: All Plan benefit limitations and exclusions still apply.
 In cases where we cover a service that is not covered by Medicare, we are the primary payor.
 In these cases, we do not waive any out-of-pocket costs.

-Please review the following, it illustrates your cost share if you are enrolled in Medicare Part B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.
+Please review the following examples which illustrate your cost share if you are enrolled in Medicare Part B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.